penrose/penrose/CONTRIBUTING.md

   ```

 - [`wasm-bindgen` CLI][] (you need to install Rust first), specifically a
-  version which has the `--keep-lld-exports` flag and doesn't emit `BigInt`
-  literals; use this command:
+  version which has the `--keep-lld-exports` flag; use this command:

   ```sh
   cargo install wasm-bindgen-cli \